Today I answer Christina’s concerns. My Husband Prefers Being With His Ex and Their Child Than Being With Me & Our Son.

 This could make things easier so your husband doesn’t have to keep going over there without you.
 Offering to be more involved could be a big gesture to show your husband you care.

 If he still persists on seeing his Ex all the time then you will have your answer that something is likely going on with them.
-You will have to ask the tough questions and figure out where to want to go from there.
+You will have to ask the tough questions and figure out where you want to go from there.

 If he is having renewed feelings for her he needs to be honest with you!
 It’s not fair on you or your child to be in this “backseat” type of scenario.